 For each person, excluding deceased persons, a series of questions was asked about the receipt of preventive care or screening examinations.
 Questions varied in the applicable age or gender subgroups to which they pertained.
-The list of variables in this series, along with their applicable subgroup is as follows:
+Starting in 2009, the Preventive Care section was asked only for persons one year and older.
+DENTCK53 is the only variable affected by this change.